 Backup AP – May perform the functions of the AP in the event the AP is unavailable.
 (CRRAHs, QSEs, Sub-QSEs)

-Credit Responsible for all credit-related matters.
+Credit – Responsible for all credit-related matters.
 (Counter-Parties (CPs))

 Backup Credit – May perform the functions of the Credit in the event the Credit is unavailable.
 (CPs)